VictorHachard/VictorHachard.github.io/_notes/nohup-running-commands-background.md

 ### Scenario

 Suppose you have a large directory that you want to copy to another location, and you want the copy process to continue running even if you close your terminal or log out.
-Here's how you can use `nohup` for this task:
+Here's how you can use `nohup` for this task.

 ### Step 1: Start the Copy Operation